Battle of Rejaf: Battle

 Chaltin's column advanced north with the Nile river protecting his right flank and the Azande cavalry contingent on his left.
-At seven o'clock, Belgian scouts sighted the two-thousand-strong Mahdist force assembled along a two-mile line that spanned a range of hills between the Nile and a parallel river.
+At seven o'clock, Congolese scouts sighted the two-thousand-strong Mahdist force assembled along a two-mile line that spanned a range of hills between the Nile and a parallel river.
 There was one clear path through the hills, which was especially well defended.
 Commandant Chaltin brought forward five companies for the attack, leaving his remaining three in reserve.

 The Mahdists immediately opened fire upon the Free State force, who remained in cover behind a rocky outcropping some ways from the Mahdist line.
 For half an hour the Mahdists continued to fire at Chaltin's companies to little effect, their shots passing harmlessly above the rocks.
 Meanwhile, Free State soldiers moved a Krupp gun into position which, under Sergeant Cajot, fired several shells into the Mahdists' ranks.

-After wasting their ammunition in this preliminary action, the Mahdist force began a flanking maneuver against the Belgians.
+After wasting their ammunition in this preliminary action, the Mahdist force began a flanking maneuver against the Congolese.
 The Mahdists' right flank, situated along the river parallel to the Nile, advanced rapidly trying to pin Chaltin with his back to the river.
 Chaltin, who by this time had advanced within two hundred meters of the Mahdists and begun a more effective barrage of his own, replied to the threat by ordering the sudden advance of his reserve companies.
 The move checked the advancing Mahdists, avoiding the unfavorable position and causing the rebels to falter.
 Sensing that victory was near, Chaltin ordered the Azande to charge the Mahdists to separate the advanced right wing from the rest of the line.
 The charge was successful, and the now considerably damaged Mahdist flanking force was completely cut off and surrounded by Free State soldiers.
 Chaltin's main companies then attacked, pressing the Mahdist defenses as they forced their way into the hills.
 Three of the companies attacked the well-defended path through the hills, while two others charged the hilltops.
 After a fierce contest for the heights, the demoralized and weakened Mahdist line broke and its remaining defenders fled to the north towards Rejaf, leaving ammunition and weapons.
-The action was finished by eight-thirty that morning.
+The action was finished by 8:30 that morning.